Thank you! Your submission has been received!

 3. Path Planning

-If a maneuver is warranted, mission planners must solve a complex multi-objective optimization problem: find the minimum fuel trajectory that reduces collision probability below acceptable thresholds while respecting operational constraints like ground station contact windows, payload pointing requirements, and orbital debris regulations.
+If a maneuver is warranted, mission planners must solve a complex multi-objective optimization problem—grounded in constellation planning optimization principles—to find the minimum fuel trajectory that reduces collision probability below acceptable thresholds while respecting operational constraints like ground station contact windows, payload pointing requirements, and orbital debris regulations.

 4. Maneuver Execution